 Even when you are getting better, cancer treatment for AML can make you feel worse.
 Coping with the side effects of treatment can be one of the hardest parts of cancer.
 It helps to talk with your health care team about your side effects and how you are feeling.
 There are many remedies available for side effects.
 With high-dose chemotherapy (induction), patients often experience severe side effects.
 You may have physical symptoms, such as hair loss, mouth sores, and digestive problems.
 You may have low blood cell counts.
 This could be low red blood cells (anemia) or low white blood cell count (leukopenia).
 Both can be treated.
 Most patients receiving induction chemotherapy require frequent transfusions for a few weeks in the hospital.
 Fevers and infections can also occur during the hospital stay that require IV antibiotics.
 Chemotherapy for AML can also have long- term side effects that last for months or years.
 It may also cause “late effects” that may not show up until years after treatment ends.
 To manage any of these effects you may have, it is critical to see your doctor for follow-up care.
 Low-dose chemotherapies and consolidation therapy have less significant side effects.

 Targeted therapy may be an option for some patients at different points of their treatment.
-Doctors decide to use it based on the findings of biomarker tests, including genetic testing of your cancer cells.
+Some targeted therapies are used only based on the findings of biomarker tests, including genetic testing of your cancer cells.
+Others are helpful for most cases of AML, and do not require specific testing.
 Targeted drugs aim to block cancer growth “driven” by changes in the cancer’s genetics.
-The most commonly used drugs for targeted therapy of AML during induction therapy are tyrosine kinase inhibitors, or TKIs.
-Ask your health care team if your leukemia has been tested for all of the targets for which current therapies are available.
-Recently-developed drugs target FLT3 mutations, IDH1 or IDH2 mutations, and a protein called CD33.

 Side Effects of Targeted Therapy

 Each targeted therapy can cause different side effects.
 Some of them can be very serious.
-The most common ones are: nausea, vomiting, fever, low blood counts, and mouth sores.
+The most common ones are: fatigue, nausea, vomiting, fever, diarrhea, respiratory infections, low blood counts, and mouth sores.
 Your health care team should monitor you closely for side effects.
 There are drugs that may prevent or reduce these side effects.

 Stem Cell Transplant